-7.1 The ICB will respond to FOI requests received in writing by:

-- Acknowledging receipt of a request1.
-Template letters/e-mails will be utilised to reply to applicants to ensure a consistent approach. - Informing the person making the request whether the organisation holds the information requested or not. - Providing reasonable advice and assistance to applicants and prospective applicants in making a request (e.g. seeking clarification) or narrowing down a request which reaches the cost limit exemption (see Appendix B) for further information). - Conducting a search of information held by the ICB facilitated by sending an internal e-mail (with requestor identifiers removed) to the appropriate department and/or lead to provide the requested information to the freedom of information inbox.
-Under no circumstances should staff respond to a requestor directly as all request responses must come via the FOI e-mail address. - If a request for information is held by a contractor or body working under a service level agreement for the ICB, a request will be made for access to this information by the ICB, so the ICB can consider if they will disclose this in the FOI response. - Once the requested information (if held) has been collated, the FOI Officer will seek approval from the appropriate Associate Director of an intended response before being sent to the requestor. - Providing the requested information within the statutory timescale (20-working days) unless an exemption applies. - 7.2 Where an exemption applies, the ICB will communicate this to the requestor, providing a refusal notice and stating the reasons why the ICB is not providing requested information (considering whether a qualified or absolute exemption has been relied upon and if it is appropriate to 'neither confirm nor deny' if information is held) (see Appendices B and D for further information). - 7.3 Two particular areas where a decision to restrict the disclosure of information by using an exemption are: - If it is established that the time to collate information will exceed the appropriate cost limit set by the FOI Act. - Failure by the applicant to refine and or clarify their request for information as suggested by the ICB.
+- 7.1 The ICB will respond to FOI requests received in writing by: - Acknowledging receipt of a request1.
+Template letters/e-mails will be utilised to reply to applicants to ensure a consistent approach. - Informing the person making the request whether the organisation holds the information requested or not. - Providing reasonable advice and assistance to applicants and prospective applicants in making a request (e.g. seeking clarification) or narrowing down a request which reaches the cost limit exemption (see Appendix B) for further information). - Conducting a search of information held by the ICB facilitated by sending an internal e-mail (with requestor identifiers removed) to the appropriate department and/or lead to provide the requested information to the Freedom of Information inbox.
+Under no circumstances should staff respond to a requestor directly as all request responses must come via the FOI e-mail address. - If a request for information is held by a contractor or body working under a service level agreement for the ICB, a request will be made for access to this information by the ICB, so the ICB can consider if they will disclose this in the FOI response. - Once the requested information (if held) has been collated, the Corporate Assurance and Information Officer will seek approval from the appropriate Associate Director of an intended response before being sent to the requestor. - Providing the requested information within the statutory timescale (20working days) unless an exemption applies. - 7.2 Where an exemption applies, the ICB will communicate this to the requestor, providing a refusal notice and stating the reasons why the ICB is not providing requested information (considering whether a qualified or absolute exemption has been relied upon and if it is appropriate to 'neither confirm nor deny' if information is held) (see Appendices B and D for further information). - 7.3 Two particular areas where a decision to restrict the disclosure of information by using an exemption are: - If it is established that the time to collate information will exceed the appropriate cost limit set by the FOI Act.

-1 FOI requests received from the media should be referred to the Head of Communication (for information purposes only).
+1 FOI requests received from the media should be referred to the Director of Communications and Engagement (for information purposes only).